orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 *Let's try for [[2024-12-31]] ; - Yearly excerpt of thoughts*

 - [ ] Current setup of Rays solves structure only.
 Need some slight alteration to include causal history (one-way referenced structure) & traversal/rewrite intentions (superposed extremes).
 	- [ ] How to think about non-realized functions usefully.
 Say coordinates to some non-realized geometrical space.
+(Similarly: locations of information and their retriev)
 	- [ ] Type information + selection combination
 	- [ ] Canonicalization/deduplication (Ignores a single ray, what if more)
 	- [ ] Memorization vs rerunning